Rubius Therapeutics (NASDAQ:RUBY) PT Raised to $25.00

-Rubius Therapeutics (NASDAQ:RUBY) had its target price hoisted by stock analysts at Morgan Stanley from $24.00 to $25.00 in a report released on Tuesday, Analyst Ratings Network reports.
-The firm presently has an “equal weight” rating on the stock.
-Morgan Stanley’s target price would indicate a potential downside of 3.51% from the company’s current price.
+Rubius Therapeutics (NASDAQ:RUBY) had its target price upped by equities research analysts at Morgan Stanley from $24.00 to $25.00 in a note issued to investors on Monday, Benzinga reports.
+The brokerage presently has an “equal weight” rating on the stock.
+Morgan Stanley’s target price indicates a potential upside of 4.17% from the company’s previous close.

-Several other research analysts have also issued reports on the stock.
-HC Wainwright lifted their price target on shares of Rubius Therapeutics from $28.00 to $40.00 and gave the stock a “buy” rating in a research report on Monday, March 22nd.
-SVB Leerink lifted their price target on shares of Rubius Therapeutics from $4.00 to $20.00 and gave the stock a “market perform” rating in a research report on Monday, March 22nd.
-Finally, Zacks Investment Research upgraded shares of Rubius Therapeutics from a “sell” rating to a “hold” rating in a research report on Friday, May 14th.
-Four investment analysts have rated the stock with a hold rating and one has given a buy rating to the company’s stock.
-The stock currently has an average rating of “Hold” and a consensus price target of $23.75.
+A number of other research analysts have also commented on RUBY.
+Zacks Investment Research raised Rubius Therapeutics from a “sell” rating to a “hold” rating in a report on Friday, May 14th.
+SVB Leerink raised their price target on Rubius Therapeutics from $4.00 to $20.00 and gave the company a “market perform” rating in a report on Monday, March 22nd.
+Finally, HC Wainwright raised their price target on Rubius Therapeutics from $28.00 to $40.00 and gave the company a “buy” rating in a report on Monday, March 22nd.
+Four equities research analysts have rated the stock with a hold rating and one has given a buy rating to the company.
+The company presently has an average rating of “Hold” and an average target price of $23.75.

-Rubius Therapeutics (NASDAQ:RUBY) last announced its earnings results on Monday, May 10th.
-The company reported ($0.51) EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.54) by $0.03.
-On average, sell-side analysts expect that Rubius Therapeutics will post -2.11 EPS for the current year.
+Rubius Therapeutics (NASDAQ:RUBY) last posted its earnings results on Monday, May 10th.
+The company reported ($0.51) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.54) by $0.03.
+As a group, analysts predict that Rubius Therapeutics will post -2.12 EPS for the current fiscal year.

-In other Rubius Therapeutics news, insider Maiken Keson-Brookes sold 25,000 shares of Rubius Therapeutics stock in a transaction on Monday, March 15th.
-The shares were sold at an average price of $20.24, for a total transaction of $506,000.00.
-Following the completion of the sale, the insider now owns 25,000 shares of the company’s stock, valued at approximately $506,000.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, major shareholder Ventures Fund Iv Gene Flagship bought 210,000 shares of the firm’s stock in a transaction on Friday, March 19th.
-The shares were bought at an average cost of $29.00 per share, with a total value of $6,090,000.00.
-The disclosure for this purchase can be found here.
-Insiders own 58.40% of the company’s stock.
+In other news, major shareholder Ventures Fund Iv Gene Flagship bought 210,000 shares of the stock in a transaction that occurred on Friday, March 19th.
+The shares were purchased at an average cost of $29.00 per share, with a total value of $6,090,000.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, insider Maiken Keson-Brookes sold 25,000 shares of Rubius Therapeutics stock in a transaction dated Monday, March 15th.
+The stock was sold at an average price of $20.24, for a total value of $506,000.00.
+Following the transaction, the insider now directly owns 25,000 shares in the company, valued at $506,000.
+The disclosure for this sale can be found here.
+55.70% of the stock is owned by insiders.

-Several hedge funds have recently added to or reduced their stakes in RUBY.
-Victory Capital Management Inc. acquired a new stake in shares of Rubius Therapeutics in the 1st quarter valued at $31,822,000.
-Federated Hermes Inc. lifted its stake in shares of Rubius Therapeutics by 120.2% in the 1st quarter.
-Federated Hermes Inc. now owns 1,321,355 shares of the company’s stock valued at $35,016,000 after purchasing an additional 721,355 shares during the last quarter.
+A number of institutional investors and hedge funds have recently modified their holdings of RUBY.
+Victory Capital Management Inc. purchased a new position in Rubius Therapeutics in the 1st quarter worth about $31,822,000.
+Federated Hermes Inc. increased its stake in Rubius Therapeutics by 120.2% in the 1st quarter.
+Federated Hermes Inc. now owns 1,321,355 shares of the company’s stock worth $35,016,000 after purchasing an additional 721,355 shares in the last quarter.
 Deerfield Management Company L.P.
-Series C acquired a new stake in shares of Rubius Therapeutics in the 1st quarter valued at $14,575,000.
-Norges Bank acquired a new position in Rubius Therapeutics during the 4th quarter worth $3,416,000.
-Finally, Baillie Gifford & Co. lifted its position in Rubius Therapeutics by 10.2% during the 4th quarter.
-Baillie Gifford & Co. now owns 4,710,061 shares of the company’s stock worth $35,749,000 after acquiring an additional 436,200 shares during the last quarter.
-93.74% of the stock is owned by institutional investors and hedge funds.
+Series C purchased a new position in Rubius Therapeutics in the 1st quarter worth about $14,575,000.
+Norges Bank purchased a new position in Rubius Therapeutics in the 4th quarter worth about $3,416,000.
+Finally, Baillie Gifford & Co. increased its stake in Rubius Therapeutics by 10.2% in the 4th quarter.
+Baillie Gifford & Co. now owns 4,710,061 shares of the company’s stock worth $35,749,000 after purchasing an additional 436,200 shares in the last quarter.
+92.95% of the stock is currently owned by hedge funds and other institutional investors.

 Rubius Therapeutics, Inc, a clinical-stage biopharmaceutical company, focuses on the development of red cell therapeutics (RCTs) for the treatment of patients with severe diseases.
 The company is developing RTX-240 and RTX-224 for the treatment of cancer; and RTX-aAPC to treat solid and hematological cancers.